-- The board design must guarantee that supplies reach 90% level before transition to the next state, using Power Management IC or other means. - The NVCC1 supply must not precede IOQVDD by more than 0.2 V until IOQVDD has reached 1.5 V. If IOQVDD is powered up first, there are no restrictions. - The parallel paths in the flow indicate that supply group NVCC2, NVCC21, and NVCC22, and supply group FVCC, MVCC, SVCC, and UVCC ramp-ups are independent.
-Note that this power-up sequence is backward compatible to Silicon Revs.
-1.15 and 1.2, because NVCC2x ramp-up proceeding PLL supplies is allowed. - Unlike the power-up sequence for Silicon Revision 1.2, FUSE_VDD should not be driven on power-up for Silicon Revision 2.0.
-This supply is dedicated for fuse burning (programming), and should not be driven upon boot-up. - Raising IOQVDD before NVCC21 produces a slight increase in current drain on IOQVDD of approximately 3-5 mA.
-The current increase will not damage the IC.
-Refer to Errata ID TLSbo91750 for details.
+- 1 The board design must guarantee that supplies reach 90% level before transition to the next state, using Power Management IC or other means. - 2 The NVCC1 supply must not precede IOQVDD by more than 0.2 V until IOQVDD has reached 1.5 V. If IOQVDD is powered up first, there are no restrictions. - 3 Raising NVCC2, NVCC21, and NVCC22 at the same time as IOQVDD does not produce the slight increase in current drain on IOQVDD (as described in Figure 2, Note 5). - 4 FUSE_VDD should not be driven on power-up for Silicon Revision2.0 and 2.0.1.
+This supply is dedicated for fuse burning (programming), and should not be driven upon boot-up.